Blazemeter/RTEPlugin/docs/rte-extractor.md

 Additionally you are able to skip fields using the tab offset.

-#####Tab offset cases:
+<h5>Tab offset cases:</h5>
  - Case 1: Value equals to one, extractor will look for the closest field forward.
  - Case 2: Value bigger than one, extractor will look for the closets field forward and skip field as many times as indicated.
-E.g: with an offset of two, it will search for the next field and then skip that one to jump to the other one.
+E.g: with an offset of two, it will search for the next field and then, skip that one to finally get the next one.
  - Case 3: Value equals to minus one, extractor will look for the closest field backwards.
  - Case 4: Value lower than minus one, same behaviour as **_case 2_** but backwards.
 E.g: offset equals to minus two, extractor will look for the nearest field backwards and then skip one.